History of Sweden (800–1521)

 Swedish pre-history ends around 800 AD, when the Viking Age begins and written sources are available.
+During the following centuries, Sweden gradually consolidated as a single nation.
 The Viking Age lasted until the mid-11th century.
 Scandinavia was formally Christianized by 1100 AD.
 The period 1050 to 1350—when the Black Death struck Europe—is considered the Older Middle Ages.
-The Kalmar Union between the Scandinavian countries was established in 1397 and lasted until King Gustav Vasa ended it upon seizing power.
-The period 1350 to 1523when king Gustav Vasa, who led the unification of Sweden in the Swedish War of Liberation, was crowned – is considered the Younger Middle Ages.
+The period from 1350 to 1523 is considered the Younger Middle Ages.
+The Kalmar Union between the Scandinavian countries was established in 1397 and lasted until King Gustav Vasa ended it upon seizing power during the Swedish War of Liberation, which concluded in 1523.

-During these centuries, Sweden is considered to gradually have consolidated as a single nation.

 Viking Age

 Until the 9th century, the Scandinavian people lived in small Germanic kingdoms and chiefdoms known as petty kingdoms.
-These Scandinavian kingdoms and their royal rulers are mainly known from legends and scattered continental sources as well as from Runestones.
+These Scandinavian kingdoms and their royal rulers are mainly known from legends and scattered continental sources as well as from runestones.
 The Scandinavian people appeared as a group separate from other Germanic nations, and at this time there was a noticeable increase in war expeditions (Viking raids) on foreign countries, which has given the name Viking Age to this period.
-At this time the seas were easier to travel than Europe's inland forests, and the wild buffer regions that separated the kingdoms of the time were known as marches.
+At this time the seas were easier to travel than Europe's inland forests, and the wild buffer regions that separated the kingdoms of the time that were known as marches.